blue-oil/blueoil/docs/install/make_rootfs.md

 ```
 # For 32bit
 cd blueoil
-make rootfs32
+make rootfs-armhf
-# You can see the generated rootfs at blueoil/dlk/hw/make_os/build/rootfs32.tgz
+# You can see the generated rootfs at blueoil/dlk/hw/make_os/build/rootfs_armhf.tgz
 ```

 In case you want to make 64bit rootfs, please perfome commands below: